A Saint Who Levels Up Through Necromancy

 Two members of the Scraps, Kang Minyeong and Lee Seongmin, kept stealing pale-faced glances at the zombies.

-Mana-stone harvesting is a lot of hands-on work.
-He means to dump the tedious job on us.
+Mana-stone harvesting is hands-on work.
+He means to fob the tedious part off on us.

-When Kang Minho accepted Yujin’s proposal, Lee Seongmin shot a glance ahead.
+As Minho took the deal, Lee Seongmin cut a glance up ahead.

 “Senior.
 This really gonna be okay?”